Skip to main content

 • Set expectations: "3-minute safety refresher"

-Remember: QR codes are permanent links—you can update course content anytime without reprinting codes.
+Remember: QR codes are permanent—you can update course content anytime without reprinting.

 Link Customization Options